 And while some toddlers are content to simply look out the window and enjoy the view as you drive, unfortunately most require a little more stimulation.

-Toys are a great way to keep toddlers occupied in the car, and we recommend keeping a few in a bag that are only ever brought out for car journeys.
+Toys suitable for travelling are a great way to keep toddlers occupied in the car, and we recommend keeping a few in a bag that are only ever brought out for car journeys.
 This way, your toddler won’t be bored with them by the time it comes to drive.

 Some of our favourite toys for the car are this pretend steering wheel that attaches to the seat in front, walkie talkies for your toddler to chat with someone else in the car, and this amazing travel tray that’s ideal for kids who like stickers and colouring in.